KyleKao-a/Kyle-s-BSE-Portfolio/index.md

 ![Headstone Image](protoshield.jpeg)

-**The protoshield not only is a great way to make sure your wires stay connected onto the Arduino, the shield is also able to act as a breadboard saving space.
+**Figure 1.
+The protoshield not only is a great way to make sure your wires stay connected onto the Arduino, the shield is also able to act as a breadboard saving space.
 The protoshield is also able to easily be taken on and off the Arduino allowing you to easily use the Arduino for other projects without having to take off your current project's wiring.**

 Second, the flex sensor would break very often, requiring me to get replacements.
 When I tested my posture corrector every day to try and achieve consistency, not only would it mold the plastic, it would cause parts of the sensor to break off.
 Third, its values were very inconsistent.
 In the beginning, I originally used a voltage divider to have my arduino return the resistance values of the flex sensor as voltage.
 However this not only made the wiring of the project needlessly convoluted, it was very inconsistent.
 The inconsistency made tuning my flex sensor code a massive pain.
 One day the values on my serial monitor would work fine, another day I would spend half an hour praying that the values don’t jump from the tens to the hundreds on a whim.